Tan Dun

 conductor

-World-renowned artist and UNESCO Global Goodwill Ambassador Tan Dun has made an indelible mark on the world’s music scene with a creative repertoire that spans the boundaries of classical music, multimedia performance, and Eastern and Western traditions.
-He is the winner of today’s most prestigious honors, including Grammy, Academy, Grawemeyer, and Shostakovich awards; the Bach Prize; and, most recently, Italy’s Golden Lion Award for Lifetime Achievement.
+The world-renowned artist and UNESCO Global Goodwill Ambassador Tan Dun has made an indelible mark on the world’s music scene with a creative repertoire that spans the boundaries of classical music, multimedia performance, and Eastern and Western traditions.
+He is a winner of today’s most prestigious honors including the Grammy Award, Academy Award, Grawemeyer Award, Bach Prize, Shostakovich Award, Italy’s Golden Lion Award for Lifetime Achievement, and most recently Istanbul Music Festival’s Lifetime achievement award.
 His music has been played throughout the world by leading orchestras, opera houses, international festivals, and on radio and television.
-He was recently named dean of the Bard College Conservatory of Music, where he will further demonstrate music’s extraordinary ability to transform lives and guide the Conservatory in fulfilling its mission of understanding music’s connection to history, art, culture, and society.
+In 2019, he was named as Dean of the Bard College Conservatory of Music.
+As dean, he further demonstrates music’s extraordinary ability to transform lives and guide the Conservatory in fulfilling its mission of understanding music’s connection to history, art, culture, and society.